stonerl/change-10-band-eq/README.md

 The shortcut is added to the `Services Menu`, you can either run it manually or bind it to a keyboard shortcut.

-You can also us an app like [Shortery](https://apps.apple.com/app/id1594183810) to automate the execution of the shortcut.
+You can also use an app like [Shortery](https://apps.apple.com/app/id1594183810) to automate the execution of the shortcut.
 E.g. whenever the Music app is in focus execute the shortcut.